Skip to content

 # Claude Code

-claude mcp add cov-loupe cov-loupe -- --error-mode debug
+claude mcp add cov-loupe cov-loupe -- -m mcp --error-mode debug

 # Codex